cheesesashimi/zacks-go-examples/README.md

-# golang-errors
+# zacks-go-examples

-This repo is a home for code samples used in a training session.
+This repo is a home for code samples used in training sessions that I've led.